microsoft/fast/docs/contributing/testing.md

 ### Testing with Applitools

 [Applitools](https://eyes.applitools.com/) can be used to visual regression test UI changes on your own branches allow to execute automated tests against Selenium WebDriver.
 Currently, ChromeDriver and FirefoxDriver are supported.

-Prior to beginning to make UI changes on a new branch it's recommended to run initially to create a baseline set of images.
+Prior to making any UI changes on a new branch, it's recommended to initially run Applitools to create a baseline set of images.

 1. The first time the test is executed on a new branch, screenshots are created as 'undefined' status.
 2. After the tests finish users should select all checkbox's and choose to save to generate the baseline image.